 - Bicycle Patrol

 - Shop With a Cop

 The Prescott Police Department’s Alzheimer's Initiative

-Through grant funding, the Prescott Police Department is committed to increase awareness and effective efficient response to calls for service involving individuals with dementia and Alzheimer’s disease.
+The Prescott Police Department is committed to increase awareness and effective response to calls for service involving individuals with Dementia and Alzheimer's disease.

 Historically, law enforcement agencies expend many hours annually searching for missing persons with Alzheimer’s disease, and if not found quickly, these missing persons are at high risk of serious injury or even death.
 As the number of persons with Alzheimer’s disease increases in the United States, the demand on law enforcement services will also rise.